bahamas10/undercurrents/README.md

 Undercurrents
 =============

-Visualizer made in C and OpenGL and SDL2.
+Visualizer made in C and OpenGL with SDL2.

 About
 -----